Lehrter-Lab/CGEM/README.md

 ### Timeseries extraction
 Python script [extract_time_series.py](extract_time_series.py) - uses nco to extract a timeseries, rename the variables, and add description and units attributes.
 They will be named var_ts_year_1.nc.
 (It is hardcoded to just the first 'spool' of output.
 More later.)

 Before using, first modify 'schismdir' in the script: the location of original SCHISM output files.

-Outputs - timeseries netCDF files and a file 'ncfiles.dir' needed by the R script - are written to the 'outputs' directory in this repository.
+The outputs - timeseries netCDF files and a file 'ncfiles.txt' needed by the R script - are written to the 'outputs' directory in this repository.
 The 'outputs' directory is ignored by git.

 To run with no write statements:
 ```